 An annual budget provides a layout on your projected yearly income together with your yearly expenses.
 This is commonly used in big corporations and small businesses, but that doesn't mean that an ordinary person like yourself can't create an annual budget.
-This can also apply on household budget, school budget, or even your personal annual budget.
+This can also apply to household budget, school budget, or even your personal annual budget.

 Statistics show that 52% of employees are stressed about their finances, how much more if you own a huge business?
 These steps may sound intimidating, but once you get to understand it, you'll find that doing an annual budgeting system is a piece of cake.
 Bear in mind that this is a very helpful tool in your financial management.
 This can even help you develop better business plans, work plans, presentations, and proposals for your institution.